Module 3: Navigation in Catalyst

 This block will tell you who is online right now.
-The little envelope next to a name tells you if you have any "messages" using the internal messaging system (if it's you) OR you can click on the envelope to send a message to a user (student/instructor).
+The little envelope next to a name tells you if you have any "messages" using the internal messaging system.

 This tool allows you to send and receive messages to and from other Catalyst users.
 When you log into Catalyst, a messages window will pop up if you have received a message.
 If you click the icon to add the sender to your contact list, you'll be able to retrieve the message easily in the future by clicking on the Message History icon.

 The footer often has your name, which can take you to your profile, and a Logout link.
 It's important to log out of Catalyst when you are finished working so nobody else can use your account.

 Back to First Time Home